samg11/samg11/README.md

 ---
 <!-- 🔭 I’m currently working on a Covid-19 Data Webapp-->
 - 🌱 I’m currently learning mongodb using python with the pymongo module
+- 👯 If you are looking to collaborate on a social media app, please email me.
+It would be very much appreciated.
 - 📫 How to reach me:  Email: sam.girshovich@gmail.com; Phone: 6105747373
 <!-- - ⚡ Fun fact: ... -->